 Tips To Training Your Dog To Eat Slow

-Whatever personalized dog bowls you choose, if you don’t train your dog to eat slow and not spill the food, it’s not gonna last long.
+Whatever personalized dog bowls you choose, if you don’t train your dog to eat slowly and not spill the food, it’s not gonna last long.
 So, before purchasing one, make sure to follow these tips!

-Feed your dog with a slow eating dog bowl.
+Feed your dog with a slow-eating dog bowl.

 This does the job.
-This type of dog bowls are for messy eaters and dogs that eat like there is no tomorrow.
+This type of dog bowl are for messy eaters and dogs that eat like there is no tomorrow.
 It has rough edges that forces dog to slow down and chew their food before swallowing.
 Also, it allows you to control the portion size which is essential for keeping your dog’s weight within the normal range.

 Use food puzzles.

 Or you could purchase food puzzles.
 Your dog will have no choice but to solve the puzzles to get the food out.
-This is also great way to stimulate your dog’s brain and develop focus and patience.
+This is also a great way to stimulate your dog’s brain and develop focus and patience.
 Be creative and make it as fun as possible to keep your dog engaged and tame his aggressiveness.
 Also, always use positive reinforcement.

 Give them their own space.